aboldguess/BlockHead/README.md

 6. **Updating sites**
    - On the main page, click `Pull Latest` next to a domain to run `git pull origin main` in the site's directory.
+   - If the site is a Node.js project, dependencies are reinstalled and the `npm start` script runs again automatically.

 7. **Backing up sites**
    - Click `Backup` next to a domain to download a zip archive of the site's files and generated config.